JagadeshNayak/Jenkins-Dashboard/README.md

-**Jenkins on AWS EC2 for GitHub:** Setting up Jenkins on an AWS EC2 instance to work with GitHub allows you to create a powerful and flexible continuous integration/continuous delivery (CI/CD) pipeline.
+**Jenkins on AWS EC2 for GitHub and CI/CD pipelines :** Setting up Jenkins on an AWS EC2 instance to work with GitHub allows you to create a powerful and flexible continuous integration/continuous delivery (CI/CD) pipeline.
 ![A simple illustration showing the connection from AWS to Jenkins dashboard  The image should include](https://github.com/user-attachments/assets/bb3831fd-0322-483e-a37c-f56381231e68)
 **Launching an EC2 instance** involves several key steps, whether you're using the AWS Management Console or the AWS Command Line Interface (CLI).
 Here's a breakdown of the process, with an emphasis on how to give your instance a specific name: